FEED MY PEEPS DONORS

 We are passionate that everyone has an opportunity to eat fresh and nutritional food.
 The St. Louis culinary community has embraced the efforts of FEED MY PEEPS.
-The following businesses donate to FEED MY PEEPS:
+We’re grateful to our donors.

 - Specialized Catering

 We have been hosting a few pop up luncheons in Concow, California sharing love, laughter and great eats for the Campfire families.
 I know we’re covered as you can see by the Angel over us.

 We have a friend that lives off the grid.
 He’s lost his home, vehicles and dogs in the fire.
 This young man made such an impact on me when we met him on Christmas day.
 I wanted to stop by again and say hey.
 We delivered a blessing box of a spaghetti dinner.
 The look on his face was priceless as we pulled up to his burned out side of the mountain.
 He’s living without electricity, heat or water but this is home which is his castle.
 We prayed prosperity over his property and we know that God will honor our prayers.
 I thank everyone for suiting up and showing up as we lavished the fine folks of Concow in love.

 We’re grateful to our donors in St. Louis who share with their overflow of food.
 Nourish by Hollyberry, Campus Cuisine by Hollyberry at Westminster Academy, Specialized Catering and St. Louis Priory School have been faithful in blessing us with great eats.
 We share with soup kitchens, group homes, police stations, fire houses and youth centers.
 We’re passionate that food is not wasted.